Xiaofei-it/Hermes/README.md

 Please click [HERE](https://github.com/Xiaofei-it/Hermes-IPC-Demo) to see the demo.

+Also, [HermesEventBus](https://github.com/eleme/HermesEventBus) is a Hermes-and-EventBus-based library which posts events between processes.

 ##Features

 1. Make method invocations over IPC so easy just like method invocations in a local process.
 The statements of method invocations are almost the same.